GSA/cio.gov-redo/_pages/meetings-and-operations.md

 ---
+title: About Our Council
-title: Our Meetings and Operations
+subtitle: Our Meetings and Operations
 layout: landing
 permalink: /operations/
 ---